jseutens/aati-dive-location-manager/readme.txt

 == Additional Notes ==

-- This plugin requires WordPress version 4.7 or higher.
+- This plugin requires WordPress version 6.2 or higher.
-- Compatible up to WordPress version 5.8.
 - This plugin is actively maintained and supported.
 - Please remember to always keep your plugins updated for security and stability reasons.